What does a typical wildlife and forestry conservation job description look like?

-A. There are a variety of jobs available for those who have studied wildlife/forestry conservation, so job descriptions can be quite unique.
-However, each job from a park manager or working for a forestry management service, toa career in game control, has a few things in common.
+There are a variety of jobs available for those who have studied wildlife and forestry conservation, so job descriptions can vary from position to position.
+However, all jobs in wildlife and forestry conservation have certain details in common.
 Most job descriptions will require you to work outdoors often, so a love of nature is a must.
 Workers in these roles should also be passionate about protecting and conserving the environment, especially plants and wildlife.

-A. The average salary for someone working in wildlife and forestry conservation can vary based on location, experience, and the type of role you work in.
-However, an entry-level worker in wildlife and forestry can expect to earn an average starting salary of $31,770¹ per year.
+The average salary for someone working in wildlife and forestry conservation can vary based on location, experience, and the type of role you work in.
+However, an entry-level worker in wildlife and forestry can expect to earn an average starting salary of $31,770 per year.*

 How do I get involved in wildlife and forestry?

 In order to help prepare for a job in the forestry and wildlife field, it's best to receive relevant education and experience.
 In addition to your studies, you may also want to consider volunteering or career shadow through different local forestry and wildlife organizations.